 When we look at the scriptures, however, we see Jesus taking misfits and forming them into a new people with a new passion and a new purpose.
 It’s in Jesus’s Kingdom where we belong; in following Jesus we find our most important identity.

-Roots is a new church start that is forming in the Hamline-Midway and Frogtown neighborhoods of St. Paul, MN.
+Roots is a new church start (or “plant”) that is forming in the Hamline-Midway, Frogtown, and historic Rondo neighborhoods of St. Paul, MN.
 When we talk about “church,” we’re not talking about a building.
-Rather, we are talking about a people, a community that is seeking God, learning how to trust in God, and experiencing new life in Jesus.
+Rather, we are talking about a people, a community that is seeking God, learning how to trust Christ, and experiencing new life in Jesus.
 We have been meeting since 2014.
 We would love for you to join us for a worship gathering or small group some time!

 - NEW PEOPLE

 - In Jesus, we become a new people.
 We are no longer defined by who we once were or what we once did.
 Trusting in Jesus, we are given new identities as beloved, adopted sons and daughters of God.

 - In Jesus, we belong to a new family.
 We are not alone.
 We belong to a new multiethnic, multi-class, and multigenerational community where we have new brothers and sisters to journey through life with as we strive to follow Jesus together.
 (Colossians 3.1, Ephesians 2.14-16)

 - NEW PASSION